 Now that the kids are out of school and there’s a long weekend ahead of us, many parents are planning to take a road trip vacation.
 Road trips are a great way to travel because you’re in the driver’s seat.
 You can decide when to stop, where to stop and for how long.
 Road trips, however, sometimes come with bumps that can slow you down if you’re not prepared.

-Rock your road trip and avoid bumps in the road with these road trip essentials.
+Rock your family road trip and avoid bumps in the road with these road trip essentials.